Two-photon amplitude interferometry for precision astrometry: Conclusions

 We have proposed a new type of two-photon interferometry, in which photons from two separate sources are quantum-mechanically interfered at two independent stations.
 At each station we employ either two independent telescopes or rely on two independent positions on the focal plane of a single telescope.
 The basic observables are patterns of correlations between photon detections at the two stations and the overall pattern provides a sensitive measure of the opening angle, e.g. the relative astrometry, of the two sources on the sky.

 The scheme is in many ways similar to the intensity interferometry pioneered by Hanbury Brown and Twiss (HBT), but is more general and recovers more information.
 In contrast to two-photon intensity interferometry we term the new approach two-photon amplitude interferometry since the photon detections can be both correlated and anti-correlated between the station's detectors.
+In a related point the new observable is not specific to thermal sources, being sensitive to the phase differences between two single photons.
 An advantage of this new approach, which is also a feature of HBT measurements, is that the two receiving stations do not need to be connected by live optical links but require only slow classical communication channels to compile the correlation observables.
 This opens up more flexibility for longer interferometric baselines and thus the prospect of greatly increased precision in astrometry measurements.

 We then describe an observational approach in which correlation observables evolve sinusoidally as the time-delay is modulated by the Earth's rotation.
 Unlike the case of interferometry for imaging, which requires measuring the amplitude and phase of passing fringes, we show that the astrometric opening angle is sensitive instead to the rate at which the fringes pass, which can be measured with great accuracy.
-A basic estimate suggests that a precision on the opening angle on the order of $10\,\mu$as could be achieved in a single night's observation of two bright stars, considering just the irreducible limit from finite photon statistics.
+A basic estimate suggests that a precision on the opening angle on the order of $10\,\mu$as could be achieved in a single night's observation of two bright stars, considering only the irreducible limit from finite photon statistics and ignoring effects of the atmosphere for now.

 We also consider the question of how quantum optics techniques can be applied to allow for more flexibility and use of longer baselines for interferometry more generally.
 As an example, the distribution of entangled photon pairs to different stations, which can be made robust through the use of polarization or time-bin entanglement, could be easier for long baselines that providing a controlled phase reference.
 Once achieved, such distribution would pave the way for using long-distance entanglement as a resource for combining quantum sensor measurements at independent locations more generally.
 We also note that this approach would allow in the longer run to take advantage of the use of quantum memories, as was originally suggested in~\cite{Gottesman2012} and since elaborated by others~\cite{harvard1, harvard2}.
 Thus improvements in astrometry may be only the beginning of what can be achieved in astronomical interferometry with the advent of quantum information technologies.